coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 018.md

 Because we have beaten one of the sisters we will have Drow hunters and sisters hunt them down.
 We can choose to leave the city or we can try to exact a confession or goad them into an attack — they are trying to spin a story that the soiree was taken over by radicals after they left.
 Dia offers to stay and try to help but doesn’t want to take the actual official help.
 She points out that there are other groups looking for her but it may help shake some things up and cause complications for the sisters should something happen to her.

-The Family of Light Army are actually nearby — 1-2 days — on the way somewhere else.
+[[The Family of Light]] Army are actually nearby — 1-2 days — on the way somewhere else.
 The party is tomorrow and the army can send a contingent much faster if necessary.
 This is not Dian’s first choice, but she will keep it in mind.
 We can be smuggled into the ball and the guard can keep Uzema away from it all for a little while.

-Iskra gets everyone ice cream, and gets Arythas blueberry. 🙂
+Iskra gets everyone ice cream, and gets [[Arythas]] blueberry. 🙂

 Plan:

-1. When the Captain is gone, we will call in the Army of Light and pit them against the sisters.
+1. When the Captain is gone, we will call in the [[Army of Light]] and pit them against the sisters.
     1. Issue: Dia did not leave with permission therefore the kindest thing they will do is kill her.
-    2. Dia could ask Rafferty for help — he’s the lesser of two evils — or she could invoke her sister, Prudence.
+    2. Dia could ask [[Rafferty]] for help — he’s the lesser of two evils — or she could invoke her sister, [[Prudence]].
         1. We opt for Prudence.
     3. The goal is to:
         1. Distract the sisters so Kestrel finds his daughter, Robin.